demisto/content-docs/docs/contributing/contributing.md

 After opening the Pull Request, make sure that you:

 - Sign the [CLA](https://github.com/demisto/content/blob/master/docs/cla.pdf): every contributor must sign our Contributor License Agreement in order for their contribution to be added to our content.
 In case of CLA issues check out our [FAQs](../concepts/faq#cla-is-pending-even-though-i-signed-the-agreement).
 - Monitor your Pull Request on GitHub and be ready for a demo: our Content team will add comments to the Pull Request, asking questions and requesting changes.
+In order to establish a decent release process for your contribution, you are kindly asked to respond to the reviewer's code review and apply the required changes within 14 days.
+Stale Pull Requests might be closed.
-At some point, we'll ask you to schedule a meeting to see an interactive demo, make sure you have a working installation of Cortex XSOAR with your pack fully configured.
+- At some point, we'll ask you to schedule a meeting to see an interactive demo.
+Make sure you have a working installation of Cortex XSOAR with your pack fully configured.

 :::note Important Note
 As part of the Pull Request template, you will be asked to fill in the [contribution registration form](https://forms.gle/XDfxU4E61ZwEESSMA), make sure to do so, without it we cannot review your contribution.